 Skagit County highlights:

-In 2017, job holders in Skagit County’s labor market were, as a whole, slightly older than Washington job holders as a whole.
-Statewide, 22.3 percent of the workforce was age 55 or older, compared with Skagit County where 25.2 percent of the workforce was age 55 or older.
-Skagit County was also slightly over-represented among young job holders; 12.2 percent of Skagit County job holders were age 14 to 24, compared to 11.6 percent of job holders statewide.
+In 2018, job holders in Skagit County’s labor market were, as a whole, slightly older than Washington job holders.
+Statewide, 22.3 percent of the workforce was age 55 or older, compared with Skagit County where 25.3 percent of the workforce was age 55 or older.
+Skagit County was also slightly over-represented among young job holders; 12.2 percent of Skagit County job holders were age 14 to 24, compared to 11.5 percent of job holders statewide.

-As a whole, employment in Skagit County was evenly split between men and women (50.8 percent male and 49.2 percent female) compared to the state, which is characterized by a slightly-more male in its composition.
+As a whole, employment in Skagit County was evenly split between men and women (50.9 percent male and 49.1 percent female) compared to the state, which is characterized by a slightly-more male dominated in its overall composition.